 Our next submission period will begin on September 15, 2020.
 Please check back in September for further details about when the period will close.
 All submissions received during the reading period will be read.
 The response time will vary according to the number of submissions.
-We make every effort to respond to all submissions within four months of receipt.
+We make every effort to respond to all submissions within six months of receipt.

 You will find a live link to our submittable.com submissions portal on this page starting September 15th.
 We do not accept submissions via email or regular mail.
 All work must be submitted using our submittable.com portal.
 Creating an account is free, and you can easily keep track of your submissions from within your account.

 Please submit no more than one submission in a given genre during this reading period; multiple submissions sent in the same genre will be returned unread.
 Simultaneous submissions are permitted.
 Please notify us immediately if the work has been accepted elsewhere:

 - For prose and drama submissions, please use your submittable.com account to withdraw your piece

 - For poetry submissions, please use your submittable.com account to add a note to your submission listing the titles of works no longer available for consideration